How to Make $1,000/Month Selling on Amazon

 Amazon is an ecommerce behemoth, and the company is quickly moving into other markets like streaming services, grocery and food delivery, music, video games, fashion, and even healthcare.
 This vertical integration is making even it harder for smaller businesses to stay competitive.

 As they say: If you can’t beat ’em, join ’em.
-And there are plenty of ecommerce brands making a lot of money on Amazon.
+And there are plenty of ecommerce brands making a lot of money by selling on Amazon.
 While running your own ecommerce site provides more control over branding and profit margin, you can’t ignore Amazon—in fact, you might be better off joining.

-If you’re looking to improve your ecommerce business, you should consider selling products on Amazon.
+If you’re looking to increase profits from your ecommerce business, it's time to start selling on Amazon!
 Ready to get your feet wet?
 Wondering how to make $1,000 per month selling on Amazon?
 Before we get into how to accomplish that, let’s review some basics to see if selling on Amazon is the right opportunity for you.

 How to sell on Amazon (for beginners)

-Before you get started with $1,000/month goal, you need to get set up to sell your products on Amazon.
-There are two options ecommerce vendors: selling on Amazon with FBA or selling on Amazon directly.
+Before you get started with that $1,000/month goal, you need to get set up to sell your products on Amazon.
+There are two options for ecommerce vendors: selling on Amazon with FBA or selling on Amazon directly.
 Here’s how to choose the best option for your business.

 Amazon is a global leader in online selling because of its cutting-edge, worldwide order fulfillment networks.
 If you sign up for Fulfillment by Amazon (FBA), you can store your products in their centers and scale your business reach by using FBA to pick, pack, ship, and provide customer service for your products.

 Think about it: If you’re just getting started in ecommerce, you need to take the time to market your business with digital ads, SEO, content, and PR.
 By selling on Amazon through FBA, you at least get to remove inventory management, shipping, the signature process, and returns from your plate.